srdjan/resto/README.md

 RESThyper -- RESThyper.com
 ==========================

-Minimalistic RESTfull application framework
+Minimalistic, but feature reach, RESTfull application framework

 Hypermedia applications built with 'restHyper' are built declaratively and emphasize models as 'single source of truth'.

-We generalize over resources, over Media Type processing code and over the internal workings of our RESTful client.
+It generalizes over resources, over Media Type processing code and over the internal workings of our RESTful client.

-We standardaze on HAL as generic media type and use metatdata for finer grained control.
+It tandardazes on HAL as generic media type and use metatdata for finer grained control.

 We offer a client that doean't know ahead of time what behavior it is supposed to exhibit.
-Instead, all of its behavior is learned by referencing hyperlinks (actions) and metadata (display, interaction, validation), that is - it is smart enough to follow hyperlinks and gather whatever information it needs to dynamically process any representation.
+Instead, all of its behavior is learned dynamicaly, by referencing hyperlinks (actions) and metadata (display, interaction, validation), that is - it is smart enough to follow hyperlinks and gather whatever information it needs to process any representation.

 -Express domain's possible states
 -Make actions constrained by states = declare invalid states